tinteto/NEMOvies-Animated-Movies-Database/README.md

 a.
 Homepage:
 Navigation Bar:
-Contains links to Home, Movie Catalog, Add Movie, About .
+Contains links to Home, Movie Catalog, Add Movie, About and Search pages.
 Login and Register visible for guest users.
 Add Movie, User's profile and Logout visible for registered users.
 Welcome page: